Philliec459/Pytorch-SSD-for-Marine-Objects-JP4.3/README.md

 https://github.com/qfgaohao/pytorch-ssd

-The models and vision subdirectories are not included here in GitHub and can be copied from @dusty-nv repository if needed.
-We have also placed 256MB of data on AWS at the following link:
+The models and vision subdirectories are not included here in this GitHub repository and can be copied from the @dusty-nv pytorch-ssd repository if needed or downloaded from the link below.

+We have also placed 256MB of data on AWS:

 https://cbpetro.s3.us-east-2.amazonaws.com/api/download/pytorch-ssd-marine-data-models-vision.zip

-This zip file will have the following data:
+This zip file has the following data:

-		/data/open_images/.....
-		/data/models/....
-		/data/vision/....
+		/data/open_images/.....    # This is the open_images dataset
+		/data/models/....          # This is the models sub directory that should be placed in pytorch-ssd-marine /data/vision/....          # This is the vision subdirectory that should be placed in pytorch-ssd-marine

 The /data/open_images/... is the dataset with training, test and validation images and appropriate .csv files.
 Please place the /data/open_images/... under your ~/home directory on the Jetson.
 The /models/... are the models (including training data) and /vision/... folders should be removed from data and placed in the downloaded pytorch-ssd-marine subdirectory.